Shea's Elmwood Theater

 Nearby Theaters

-This theatre was built in 1914, with a seating capacity given as 1,600 in the 1940’s when it was operated by Paramount Pictures Inc. It closed and was demolished in 1965.
+This theatre was opened on April 27, 1914.
+The seating capacity was given as 1,600 in the 1940’s when it was operated by Paramount Pictures Inc. through their subsidiary Vincent McFaul.
+It was closed for a while and reopened on May 15, 1963 with Glen Ford in “Love is a Ball”.
+It was demolished in 1965.
 It should not be confused with Elmwood Center megaplexes.

-A 3/15 WurliTzer Theatre Pipe Organ, Opus 568, was shipped to this theater on August 21, 1922.
+A WurliTzer 3 manual 15 ranks theatre pipe organ, Opus 568, was shipped to this theatre on August 21, 1922.
 I think eventually the entire organ went to a private owner in Detroit, Michigan.
 In January 1971 parts of the organ went to a private owner in Salt Lake City, Utah and the console to another private owner in Long Beach, California.

 I was only in this theater once, but as I recall it was a very large but not particularly long building with an extremely high balcony that was rather nausea-inducing when looking sharply down at the screen.
 There’s gotta be someone else who remembers being here and hopefully can back me up —